pivotal-cf/docs-addon-compliance-tools/README.md

 # docs-addon-compliance-tools

-This repo contains the Compliance Scanner documentation.
+This repo contains the Compliance Scanner for VMware Tanzu documentation.

 In this README: